 Once the power requirement is known and the type of system (e.g.: Solar or Hydro) identified, then quotations are obtained from local suppliers.
-Local department of energy will have list of preferred suppliers.
+A list of preferred approved solar suppliers is available from DoE and NGEF.

 6. Who will fund it?